The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Low-Cost Flat-Rate Alternatives Under $100 a Month

-If you'd rather pay a little and skip the credit ceiling, the cheapest credible options are Apollo's Basic tier (around $49 per user a month), UpLead's entry plan, and Lusha's low starting price.
-The most budget-friendly pick isn't a monthly subscription at all.
-Lead Scrape is a flat $97 a year with no per-record charge, which is where the next section picks up.
+If you'd rather pay a little and stop worrying about the credit ceiling, the cheapest credible options are Apollo's Basic tier (around $49 per user a month), UpLead's entry plan, and Lusha's starting price.
+The cheapest option on this page isn't a monthly subscription at all: Lead Scrape charges a flat $97 a year and nothing per record.

 How Lead Scrape Compares as a ZoomInfo Alternative